 How to Be Really Cool

-by Raymond David Salas
+Written by Raymond Salas

 Is it me or has what is considered being “really cool” changing?